simjunky/Leelo/FixList.md

 Some bigger To-Do's to keep in mind and not hide within the code.

+1. Recheck all Data Input Types if Excel did not round them off (as with the demand profiles)!
-1. Revise all inputs to check if they are neccessairy.
+2. Revise all inputs to check if they are neccessairy.
 (And cannot be calculated off of some other inputs already given; e.g. Annuity, CostCapL, CostOperation...L, etc.) (Also: clean input files afterward)
-2. rename programm variables to make them more verbose and not as obscure as currently.
+3. rename programm variables to make them more verbose and not as obscure as currently.